kevinaangstadt/rapid/README.md

 A `macro` is used to define "interesting" portions of the input data stream.
 Macros can be thought of as functions that define behavior.
-Driving forward computation are comparisions against the input data stream.
+Driving forward computation are comparisons against the input data stream.

 ###Input Data Stream

 Access to the input data stream is provided through a special function:
 `input()`.
-A call to `input()` will return a character that can be used for comparision purposes.
+A call to `input()` will return a character that can be used for comparison purposes.
 Characters are 8-bit and may be written using hex notation (e.g. 0x40 for '@').

 ####Reserved Characters